Keno's ROLLING STONES Web Site

 The old ratings that you see here were from back in 1998 when I first rated the album for this site.
 Since time does change one's point of view, I decided to listen to and rate this album again, doing so in late 2005.
 Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here.

-To listen to some sound clips from DECEMBER'S CHILDREN or to buy the CD, click on any of the links below:
+To listen to some sound clips from DECEMBER'S CHILDREN or to buy it, click on the link below: December's Children (And Everybody's)

 To add your own review go here.